Ab initio uncertainty quantification in scattering analysis of microscopy: Real experimental analysis

-In comparison, the estimated MSDs by two AIUQ approaches are closer to the benchmark than MPT for scenarios in Fig. \ref{fig:diffusive_2sizes_exp}(b)-(c).
-This is because the large number of pixels provides abundant information for scattering analysis, which uses the Fourier basis to reconstruct the image, hence removing the difficulty of separating and linking a large number of particles.
+The estimated MSDs by AIUQ approaches are closer to the reference values than MPT for scenarios in Fig. \ref{fig:diffusive_2sizes_exp}(b)-(d), as AIUQ overcomes the difficulty of separating and linking a large number of particles.
 Optically dense systems are not uncommon in experiments.
 In some experiments, for instance, larger particles are incompatible with the system, when the density and viscosity of the continuous phase are both low - probe particles tend to sediment unless they are small enough to be dispersed by Brownian forces \cite{gu2021uncertainty}.
 The second scenario is when higher moduli are expected and thus using small probe particles is necessary to produce detectable displacements.
-A third scenario is when the system already contains probes, such as tracking phase-separated regions inside organelles \cite{brangwynne2009germline}, where the size and density of the particles cannot be adjusted.
-AIUQ approaches are well-suited for these experiments as they can automatically analyze optically dense samples without the need of specifying a wavevector range or tuning parameters, and thus extend the limits of estimation accuracy that may not be achieved using MPT.
+A third scenario is when the system already contains probes, such as tracking phase-separated regions inside organelles \cite{brangwynne2009germline}, where the size of the particles cannot be adjusted.
+AIUQ approaches are well-suited for analyzing optically dense samples without the need for introducing fluorescent particles, specifying wave-vector ranges, or tuning parameters.

-Finally, both MPT and AIUQ approaches seem to slightly overestimate MSD at a large $\Delta t$ for the experiment with $2r_p$ = 1 $\mu m$ particles shown in Fig. \ref{fig:diffusive_2sizes_exp}(a).
-All methods are sensitive to small drift which disproportionally impacts the larger probes, which move more slowly under the thermal fluctuation.
+Finally, all approaches seem to slightly overestimate MSD at a large $\Delta t$ for the experiment with $2r_p$ = 1 $\mu m$ particles shown in Fig. \ref{fig:diffusive_2sizes_exp}(a).
+This is because small drift disproportionally impacts the larger probes, which move more slowly under the thermal fluctuation.
 Using smaller particles such as those in Fig. \ref{fig:diffusive_2sizes_exp}(b)-(c) can mitigate these impacts.
-Another way is to model the drift in the ISF \cite{richards2021particle}, which is of interest to be integrated into the generative model.
+Another way is to model the drift from ISF and integrate it into AIUQ estimation.